Eetezadi/wordpress-click2share/readme.txt

 1. **Install**: Access your WordPress dashboard, navigate to Plugins > Add New, and search for "Click 2 Share."
 Click "Install Now."
 Activate the plugin to start integrating shareable content blocks into your posts.
 1. **Configure**: You can set default settings in the "Click 2 Share" settings page for new blocks.
 1. **Use**: In the Gutenberg editor, add a "Click 2 Share" block to your post, adjusting the base style, username, and default share text in the block settings for each block.

+Alternatively, you can also build from source from the [GitHub repository](https://github.com/eetezadi/wordpress-click2share).

 == Frequently Asked Questions ==